-Rise in women in UK investigated by police over illegal abortions
+Fears for vulnerable women amid rise in Britons investigated over illegal abortions

 Commenting on the figures, Katherine O’Brien, of the British Pregnancy Advisory Service (BPAS), told The Independent that the rolling out of at-home early medical abortions had increased some people’s suspicions.

-She noted while the public’s awareness of the fact abortion law is criminalised is still fairly low, in the past decade, there has been greater recognition of how the law works, partly due to BPAS campaigning to repeal the law.
+She noted while the public’s awareness of the fact abortion law is criminalised is still fairly low, in the past decade there has been greater recognition of how the law works, partly due to BPAS campaigning to repeal the law.

 Ms O’Brien added: “This filters through to those who want to see women prosecuted.
 We are experiencing police contacting BPAS for client records and going on fishing expeditions when they have no evidence of wrongdoing.
 They are trying to find that evidence from suspicion, rather than it being rooted in fact.